pmorie/node-documentation/README.writing_cartridges.md

 ## Cartridge Scripts ##

 How you implement the cartridge scripts in the `bin` directory is up to you as the author.
 For easily configured software where your cartridge is just installing one version, these scripts may include all the necessary code.
 For complex configurations or multi-version support, you may choose to write these scripts as shim code to setup the necessary environment before calling additional scripts you write.
 Or, you may choose to create symlinks from these names to a name of your choosing.
 Your API is the scripts and their associated actions.
+The scripts will be run from the home directory of the gear.

 A cartridge must implement the following scripts: